klm127/census-csv-parser/README.md

 ## Other

-See the [Example](./Example.html) namespace for more example usage.
+See the [Example](./Example.html) namespace for more example usage and the [Tutorial](./tutorial-basicUsage.html) for a stepwise breakdown.